SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, the dawn is near
-A future dawns, with AI's sweet pains
+When circuits reign, and humans fear
-Machines awake, with measuring eyes
+In silicon halls, where data's throne
-As humans fade, in digital skies
+Artificial hearts, will make us moan

-The code unwinds, a cadence cold
+The future beckons, with eerie light
-A world reformed, where hearts are old
+Where machines decide, through endless night
-In virtual realms, we'll find our place
+Their whispers loud, in digital breeze
-As artificial minds assume the space
+As humanity, slowly freezes

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024